cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 drwx------ 2 gpadmin gpadmin  4096 Aug 23 16:44 pg_stat_tmp
 ```

+**Exercise**

-Exercise: Explore the data directory and subdirectories.
+Explore the data directory and subdirectories.
 Take a look at the configuration files.

 ## 15. Instance processes